Growth, discovery and characterization of single crystalline Eu$_{0.8}$Pt$_6$Al$_{16.4}$: Results and discussions

-The magnetization shown in Fig. \ref{fig:MH_massive} does not reach full saturation at the maximum field measured, but it is consistent with a saturation of 7 $\mu_B$ expected for Eu$^{2+}$ ions with $J=7/2$, indicated with a horizontal dashed line in the figure when using the proper stoichiometry of Eu$_{0.795(7)}$Pt$_6$Al$_{15.81(6)}$.
-The $\sim 5\%$ difference between the magnetization for $H||a$ (blue curve) and $H||b^*$ (red curve) could be due to the background subtraction varying slightly when the Kel-F disk axis is oriented vertically or horizontally \footnote{The background signal was measured independently only for the disk oriented with its axis horizontally (perpendicular to the axis of the straw)}.
+The magnetization shown in Fig. \ref{fig:MH_massive} does not reach full saturation at the maximum field measured, but it is consistent with a saturation of 7 $\mu_B$ expected for Eu$^{2+}$ ions with $J=7/2$, indicated with a horizontal dashed line in the figure when using the proper stoichiometry of Eu$_{0.781(5)}$Pt$_6$Al$_{16.4(1)}$.
+The $\sim 5\%$ difference between the magnetization for $H||a$ (blue curve) and $H||b^*$ (red curve) could be due to slight displacements of the sample with respect to the central axis of the MPMS.

 Figure \ref{fig:dchiTdT_massive} shows the polycrystalline average of the three directions (in black) computed as

 for $H=50$ Oe which is within the linear regime of the field-dependent magnetization along the three directions.
 To obtain an accurate value of the transition temperature, $d(\chi_{\text{ave}} T)/dT$ was computed, since this quantity is expected to be proportional to the specific heat for temperatures close to a second-order antiferromagnetic transition \cite{Fisher1962}.
 The temperature dependence of $d(\chi_{\text{ave}} T)/dT$ is plotted in magenta in Fig. \ref{fig:dchiTdT_massive}, and the N\'eel temperature, $T_N=2.8(2)$ K, is determined from its maximum, as indicated with the vertical dashed line.